-- 1. To identify threats cranes face in suburban and conservation areas in Marion to Highlands Counties. - 2.
+- 1. To identify threats Florida sandhill cranes face in suburban and conservation areas in Marion to Highlands Counties. - 2.
 To determine adult survivorship, productivity, and habitat use on conservation lands and suburban areas. - 3.
 To determine vegetation associations used by Florida sandhill cranes in suburban habitats and conservation lands using movement data from radio-tagged individuals.

-Methods: Adult Florida sandhill cranes were captured, fitted with a USFWS band and GSM cellular transmitter, and then released at the capture site.
+Methods: Adult Florida sandhill cranes (FSCs) were captured, fitted with a USFWS band and GSM cellular transmitter, and then released at the capture site throughout central Florida.
 The transmitters collected up to 47 GPS locations during a 24-hour period with previous days' data available on demand.
-Mr. Dellinger used a dynamic movement model to calculate utilization distributions (UDs) for all marked cranes and determine home range and core use areas for each transmitter-marked bird.
+Mr. Dellinger used a dynamic movement model to calculate utilization distributions (UDs) for all marked FSCs and to determine home range and core use areas for each transmitter-marked bird.
 Survival rates were calculated with the Kaplan-Meier estimator.
 Productivity data (e.g., laying date, hatching, brood size, fledging) were collected by examining daily movements of transmitter-marked birds and through occasional site visits during the breeding season.